Cervical cancer: History

-These historical observations suggested that cervical cancer could be caused by a sexually transmitted agent.
-Initial research in the 1940s and 1950s attributed cervical cancer to smegma (e.g. Heins et al. 1958).
-During the 1960s and 1970s it was suspected that infection with herpes simplex virus was the cause of the disease.
-In summary, HSV was seen as a likely cause because it is known to survive in the female reproductive tract, to be transmitted sexually in a way compatible with known risk factors, such as promiscuity and low socioeconomic status.
+These historical observations suggested a sexually transmitted agent caused cervical cancer.
+Initial research in the 1940s and 1950s attributed cervical cancer to smegma.
+During the 1960s and 1970s it was suspected that infection with herpes simplex virus (HSV) was the cause of the disease.
+In summary, HSV was seen as a likely cause because it is known to survive in the female reproductive tract, and to be transmitted sexually in a way compatible with known risk factors, such as promiscuity and low socioeconomic status.
 Herpes viruses were also implicated in other malignant diseases, including Burkitt's lymphoma, Nasopharyngeal carcinoma, Marek's disease and the Lucké renal adenocarcinoma.
 HSV was recovered from cervical tumour cells.

 A description of human papillomavirus (HPV) by electron microscopy was given in 1949, and HPV-DNA was identified in 1963.
 It was not until the 1980s that HPV was identified in cervical cancer tissue.
 It has since been demonstrated that HPV is implicated in virtually all cervical cancers.
 Specific viral subtypes implicated are HPV 16, 18, 31, 45 and others.

 In work that was initiated in the mid-1980s, the HPV vaccine was developed, in parallel, by researchers at Georgetown University Medical Center, the University of Rochester, the University of Queensland in Australia, and the U.S. National Cancer Institute.
-In 2006, the U.S. Food and Drug Administration (FDA) approved the first preventive HPV vaccine, marketed by Merck & Co. under the trade name Gardasil.
+In 2006, the US Food and Drug Administration (FDA) approved the first preventive HPV vaccine, marketed by Merck & Co. under the trade name Gardasil.

-In November 2020, the World Health Organization, under backing from the World Health Assembly, set out a strategy to eliminate cervical cancer by 2050.
+17 November is the Cervical Cancer Elimination Day of Action.
+The date marks the day in 2020 when WHO launched the Global strategy to accelerate the elimination of cervical cancer as a public health problem, with a resolution passed by 194 countries.
+In November 2020, the World Health Organization (WHO), under backing from the World Health Assembly, set out a strategy to eliminate cervical cancer by 2050.
 The strategy involves vaccinating 90% of girls by the age of 15, screening 70% of women by the age of 35 and again by the age of 45, and treating 90% of women identified with cervical disease.
+To eliminate cervical cancer, all countries must reach and maintain an incidence rate of below 4 per 100 000 women.